Incense in Japan: Incense makers

 One of the oldest traditional incense companies in Japan is Baieido, founded in 1657 with roots going back to the Muromachi period.
+Ostensibly the longest standing incense maker is Kungyokudo, established in the third year of the Bunroku era (1594), and originally operating as an apothecary serving the Nishi Honganji Buddhist Temple in Kyoto.
 Other traditional and still operating companies include Kyukyodo (1663, Kyoto), and Shoyeido, founded in 1705 in Kyoto.

+Incense manufacturer in Japan either imports aromatic raw materials directly from overseas or purchases them from specialized suppliers.
+Today, the number of companies dedicated to exclusively handling incense raw materials has declined drastically.
+Among the few remaining, Osagawa Nisaburo Shoten is well known for its expertise, experience in handling high quality raw materials.
+Osagawa Nisaburo Shoten supplies aromatic raw materials to variety of incense manufacturers across Japan.
 Nippon Kodo is also a major supplier of incense material.

 Both Baieido and Shoyeido are used extensively by Zen Buddhist temples, both in Japan and worldwide.
 Nippon Kōdō was established by incorporation in New York City in August 1965 and is the largest seller of Japanese incense worldwide.
 Most of their incense is "everyday" quality (毎日 mainichi).
 They do make some "traditional" incense as well.
 These three are the major exporters of Japanese incense.

 Currently, 70% of all of Japan's incense is manufactured on a small island south of Osaka called Awaji Island.
 The history extends back to 1850 in Ei of the city of Awaji in 1850 when Senshuu Sakai manufacturing technology was introduced.
 At the time, Ei was a military run trade port for the Tokushima Clan, which opened the door to the import and sale of raw materials used in making incense.
 Over time, the incense made in Awaji Island became renowned throughout Japan.
 The main reason incense manufacturing took root in Awaji Island is because of its nishi-kaze (west wind).
 This strong seasonal wind hampers the fishing industry, giving rise to the necessity for cottage industries such as incense making.
 This wind is also great for drying incense.

 Kyūkyodō, Kunmeidō, and Kōkandō also sell some incense overseas.
 It may be difficult to find the other brands outside Japan.
 There are numerous other incense makers in Japan, of course.
 These are the either the major sellers or the oldest companies in Japan.